samn/sumd-elb/README.md

 ### Notes

-If an ELB has a terminated instance in it then it will not be monitored.
+Terminated instances won't have an instance level event sent for them, but they will count towards the number of 'down' instances in the load balancer.

 ### Is it Terrible?